 Written and directed by Swedish director Niclas Gillis, Hold Me Down was made with support from The Swedish Film Institute, Sveriges Television, and IFP.
 Following its world premiere at the Gothenburg International Film Festival, Hold Me Down has been celebrated for its authoritative realism and the outstanding performances of the cast.

-Following the film, director Niclas Gillis will discuss the film’s production and impact.
+Following the film, director Niclas Gillis will be in conversation with Tanisha Lambright, the lead actress and sexual assault survivor and will discuss the film’s production and impact.